bor0/gidti/manuscript/chapter4.md

 I> ### Definition 5
 I>
 I> Lazy evaluation means that parameters are evaluated only when necessary.
 Conversely, strict evaluation means that all parameters are evaluated on a function call.
-As an example:

 Idris evaluates parameters in a strict fashion[^ch4n2].
 For example, let's take a look at the following function: